 For more information contact: Ian Evans at [email protected]

 If the answer is yes, then look no further than the Talyllyn Railway Training and Development programme!

-Bookings are now open for the 2021 Training and Development Programme for those people aged 14 or 15 years old.
-Dates are:
+Bookings are now open for the 2023 Training and Development Programme for those people aged 14 or 15 years old.